FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 using a limited number of trial results.

-Any improvements to the throughput search algorithm, aimed at better dealing with software networking SUT and DUT setup, should employ strategies recognizing the presence of SUT noise, allowing the discovery of (proxies for) DUT noiseless performance at different levels of sensitivity to SUT noise.
+Any improvements to the throughput search algorithm, aimed at better dealing with software networking SUT and DUT setups, should employ strategies recognizing the presence of SUT noise, allowing the discovery of (proxies for) DUT noiseless performance at different levels of sensitivity to SUT noise.